 To Prospective Students

-I am also looking for Master’s/undergraduate students to work with me remotely or onsite at GWU.
+I am looking for Master’s/undergraduate students to work with me at GWU.

 What I Do

-I work to build secure computing systems, especially low-level systems software.
-I am most interested in employing compiler-aided, language-based, and program analysis techniques to enhance systems programming languages and their ecosystems for security.
-I am currently focusing on improving the Rust language and also developing automatic, efficient, and comprehensive memory safety for C/C++.
+I build secure and efficient computing systems, especially low-level systems software.
+I am most interested in using and developing compiler-aided, language-based, and program analysis techniques to enhance systems programming languages and their toolchains for security.
+I now focus on the Rust language and on developing efficient and comprehensive memory safety for C/C++.

 What I am Looking for in Students